ahmetson/claim-crowns/README.md

-# cocos-blockchain-client
+# Seascape Game
-A javascript library to interact with Ethereum blockchain for Cocos Creator/Cocos 2dx
+A simple page with the following games on Seascape Network:
+* Profit Circus
+* Nft Brawl
+* Staking Saloon

+Made in Cocos Creator